Local Network Access

 2.1.
 IP Address Space

-Every IP address belongs to an IP address space, which can be one of three different values:
+Every IP address belongs to an IP address space, which can be one of two different values:

-2. local: contains addresses that have meaning only within the current network.
+1. local: contains addresses that have meaning only within the current network.
 In other words, addresses whose target differs based on network position.
+This includes loopback addresses, which are only accessible on the local host (and thus differ for every device).

 For convenience, we additionally define the following terms: